telicent-oss/smart-caches-core/docs/security/index.md

 These interfaces are clearly marked by having them extend `AutoCloseable` so that the Java compiler will issue warnings if application developers are not actively `close()`'ing the obtained instances, or using them in a `try-with-resources` block to implicitly `close()` them as shown in the [Example Usage](#example-usage).

-### `IdentityProvider`

-The Core Platform relies upon Open ID Connect (OIDC) as the authentication mechanism and uses Bearer tokens in the form of cryptographically signed JSON Web Tokens (JWTs).
-Depending on how a given deployment is configured there *MAY* be multiple underlying identity providers, but by design individual applications don't need to be aware of these, they merely need to be able to cryptographically verify the presented tokens using the public keys of the identity providers.

-However, in practical terms most applications deal with users, rather than tokens, when making access decisions.
-Thus a key part of a plugin is the `IdentityProvider`.
-This interface translates from the authenticated users JWT into a user identifier that the application can use, typically this is some form of username/email address.
-However, depending on the security plugin and/or deployment this may need to be a more opaque identifier since email addresses may be reused across multiple identity providers e.g. some combination of the `iss` and `sub` claims from the JWT.

-For most plugins we don't expect the mapping of JWT to user identity to vary so we provide a generic `DefaultIdentityProvider` that we expect most plugins will reuse.
-This maps the user identity by looking for claims in the JWT payload in the following (configurable) order of preference:

-- `email`
-- `username`
-- `sub`

-With the first two being optionally configurable via the `jwt.username.claims` configuration parameter accessed via our [`Configurator`](../configurator/index.md) API.
-So customers that wished to force the `email` claim to be used could set that configuration to just be `email`.

-Note that `sub` is always used as a fail-safe fallback since all JWT issuers **SHOULD** at least provide a `sub` claim.
-For cases where no usable identity claim is provided requests are generally rejected at the API layer prior to the point where the `IdentityProvider` API would be invoked.

-The `IdentityProvider` to use is obtained via the `SecurityPlugin.identityProvider()` method.

 ### `AttributesProvider`